Cal Raleigh Player Props: Mariners vs. Pirates

 Cal Raleigh At The Plate

-- Raleigh has nine doubles, a triple, seven home runs and 20 walks while hitting .237.
+- Raleigh has nine doubles, a triple, seven home runs and 20 walks while batting .237.

+- Raleigh has reached base via a hit in 26 games this season (of 45 played), and had multiple hits in 10 of those games.

-- Raleigh has driven in a run in 13 games this season (29.5%), including seven games with more than one RBI (15.9%).
-He has also driven in three or more of his team's runs in two contests.
+- Raleigh has driven home a run in 13 games this season (28.9%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.